MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-known-issues.md

 ### Presence

-- **Issue**: Occasionally when a user is in a meeting, their Presence Status shows as Available.
+- **Issue:** Occasionally when a user is in a meeting, their Presence Status shows as Available.

-- **Issue**: Sometimes users aren't able to reset presence status.
+- **Issue:**  Sometimes users aren't able to reset presence status.

-- **Issue**: The preview thumbnail for Teams appears but there are no presence buttons.
+- **Issue:** The preview thumbnail for Teams appears but there are no presence buttons.

+- **Issue:**  When users switch from new Teams to classic, classic Teams crashes.

 ### Teams and Channels